ONLYOFFICE/onlyoffice.github.io/README.md

     ```
 **Important**: when you integrate ONLYOFFICE Document Server with a 3rd-party storage, you need to use special connectors (integration apps).
 If you compile a connector from source code or create a new one, you can add plugins using Document Server config.
 If you use ready connectors (e.g. from ownCloud/Nextcloud marketplaces) adding plugins via config is not applicable.

-Mendeley plugin is installed by default for **Enterprise and Community Edition**.
-In case you need to install it yourself, do the following:

-1. Clone repository

-    ```
-    git clone --branch community-server https://github.com/ONLYOFFICE/onlyoffice-mendeley.git
-    ```

-2. Copy `onlyoffice-mendeley` directory to `<community-server>\web\studio\ASC.Web.Studio\ThirdParty\plugin\mendeley`

-    ```
-    cp src <community-server>\web\studio\ASC.Web.Studio\ThirdParty\plugin\mendeley
-    ```

 ## Configuration

-For **Enterprise and Community Edition**

-1. Proceed to `Settings` -> `Integration` -> `Third Party Authorization`, find `Mendeley` and turn it on.
-Popup with configuration will appear.

-2. Register the app here https://dev.mendeley.com/myapps.html.
-Use https://service.onlyoffice.com/oauth2.aspx as a redirect URL.

-3. Press `Generate secret`, copy the secret and get the application id.

-4. Paste the secret and the application id into the form in the popup configuration window.

-For **Integration Edition and Document Server integrated with a 3rd-party storage** (e.g. ownCloud, Nextcloud, Seafile):

 You will need to register the application.